TENSO: Software Package for Numerically Exact Open Quantum Dynamics Based on Efficient Tree Tensor Network Decomposition of the Hierarchical Equations of Motion: Numerical examples

 \subsubsection{Adaptability of the Framework to Other Equations of Motion}

-Although the principal application of \texttt{TENSO} and the principal focus of this tutorial is HEOM, the tensor network framework underlying the program is easily adapted to other equations of motion with propagators in sum of products form.
-In particular, this is demonstrated by the implementation of thermofield strategy for MCTDH in \texttt{TENSO}.\cite{chen2026} The thermofield strategy allows the wavefunction-based MCTDH to simulate finite temperature dynamics by mapping them to zero temperature dynamics in an extended Hilbert space.\cite{takahashi1996,tamascelli2019,takahashi2025}
+Although the principal application of \texttt{TENSO} and the principal focus of this tutorial is HEOM, the tensor network framework underlying the program is easily adapted to other equations of motion with propagators in sum-of-products form.
+In particular, this is demonstrated by the implementation of thermofield strategy using ML-MCTDH, which is a tensor-based method for solving the time-dependent Schr\"odinger equation, in TENSO.\cite{chen2026} The thermofield strategy allows the wavefunction-based MCTDH to simulate finite temperature dynamics by mapping them to zero temperature dynamics in an extended Hilbert space.\cite{takahashi1996,tamascelli2019,takahashi2025} Due to the multi-layered tree structure, the MCTDH implementation constitutes the ML-MCTDH method.

-Performing a MCTDH calculation requires discretizing the bath, and the situation in Figure \ref{fig:1} requires a large discretization and significant computational resources.
+Performing a MCTDH calculation requires discretizing the bath, and the situation in Fig.~\ref{fig:1} requires a large discretization and significant computational resources.
+The technical aspects of bath discretization, as required to use MCTDH for thermal dynamics using TEDOPA and related methods, are detailed in Refs. \onlinecite{chen2026}, \onlinecite{tamascelli2019}, \onlinecite{de2024} and \onlinecite{vega2015}.
 For the purposes of this demonstration, a system with a single Brownian spectral density which does not require as many computational resources to achieve MCTDH convergence has been selected to compare to HEOM.
 The required changes to the simulation code to perform MCTDH are demonstrated in Listing \ref{lst:mctdh}.
 The HEOM modules are replaced with MCTDH modules and \lstinline{gen_bcf} is replaced by \lstinline{gen_star_boson} to perform the MCTDH discretized bath decomposition.
 The overall changes required to perform the simulation are minimal, demonstrating the versatility of \texttt{TENSO}'s implementation framework and usage.
 The HEOM comparison for this example is generated by adjusting Listing \ref{lst:full_file_example} so that the bath contains only the Brownian mode specified in Listing \ref{lst:mctdh}.
 MCTDH calculations and their efficiency in comparison to HEOM calculations in \texttt{TENSO}'s tensor network approach are largely beyond the scope of this tutorial and interested readers may find an in depth discussion in Ref.~\onlinecite{chen2026}.

 Despite our focus on HEOM rather than MCTDH, we would be remiss not to offer a general word on convergence.
 The discretization of the bath in MCTDH inevitably leads to recurrence and inaccuracy after a finite propagation time, which can be mitigated by increasing \lstinline{n_discretization} but can never be escaped entirely.
 In Fig.~\ref{fig:mctdh_figure}, the selected discretization is sufficient for 200 fs, but not for 300 fs.